AIShinyStardust/OllamaChatAutonomous/README.md

-# Ollama Chat Autonomous - Autonomous Ollama Chatbot
+# Ollama Chat - Chatbot with Ollama

 This project implements an autonomous chat system using Ollama, where two artificial intelligence models interact with each other in a continuous conversation.